Pudina paratha recipe with step by step photos – These pudina parathas are crispy, flaky, layered, mint flavored whole wheat flatbreads.

 9. When the dough is resting, you can prepare the spice mix.
 In a pan, add ½ cup tightly packed fresh mint leaves.

-10. On a low flame or sim with frequent stirs, roast the mint leaves.
+10. On a low heat with frequent stirs, roast the mint leaves.

 12. Once the leaves are roasted and dried, then remove and keep aside.
 If you have dried mint leaves, then you can use them instead of roasting mint leaves.

-13. In the same pan, add 1 tsp cumin seeds and ½ tsp fennel seeds.
-Roast for half a minute on a low flame.
+13. In the same pan, add 1 teaspoon cumin seeds and ½ teaspoon fennel seeds.
+Roast for half a minute on a low heat.

 14. Next add 1 dry red chili (broken and seeds removed).
 Red chili is optional, but I do add for the bit of heat it provides in the parathas.
-You can even add ¼ tsp to ½ tsp black pepper instead of the red chili.
+You can even add ¼ to ½ teaspoon black pepper instead of the red chili.

 15. Roast till the cumin and fennel seeds become fragrant.

-16. Remove aside and add them in a dry grinder or a spice grinder. when the cumin and fennel seeds become warm or cool down, add the dried mint leaves.
+16. Remove them aside and add them to a dry grinder or a spice grinder.
+When the cumin and fennel seeds become warm or cool down, add the dried mint leaves.

-17. Grind to a semi-fine mix or a fine powder.
+17. Grind or blend to a semi-fine mix or a fine powder.

 18. Remove in a plate.
-Also add 1 tbsp chaat masala.
+Also add 1 tablespoon chaat masala powder.

 19. Mix both the spice blends very well.
 Keep aside.